r-earthengine/ee_extra/README.md

 module that allows users to install, require and use JavaScript modules as if they were on the Code Editor!

-You may be wondering *"Why is it a ninja python package?"*, well, that's a valid question, the whole point of `eeExtra` resides in the fact that nobody has to use `eeExtra` itself, but rather use one of the packages that are powered by `eeExtra`! :)
+You may be wondering *"Why is it a ninja package?"*, well, that's a valid question, the whole point of `eeExtra` resides in the fact that nobody has to use `eeExtra` itself, but rather use one of the packages that are powered by `eeExtra`! :)